World mental health day – A mental health awareness day, 10 October 2019

 Do not download social media apps on your mobile phones.

-And power down electronic gadgets at least an hour before bedtime.
+And power down all electronic gadgets at least an hour before bedtime.

 Reach out, treat yourselves with the same degree of kindness and compassion you would treat a close friend or a loved one.
 Be kind to your mind – practice meditation, yoga and spend some time in nature on a regular basis because your self-worth is priceless!!